kiliankoe/GeoJSON/README.md

 This is a Swift package for working with [GeoJSON](https://geojson.org) data.
 It contains necessary types conforming to `Codable` for easy de-/encoding of data.

-The implementation of this package tries to follow the specification defined in [RFC 7946](https://tools.ietf.org/html/rfc7946) as closely as possible.
-One exception are [Foreign Members](https://tools.ietf.org/html/rfc7946#section-6.1), which - according to the spec - MAY be implemented, but are not supported at all by this package.
+The implementation of this package aims to follow the specification defined in [RFC 7946](https://tools.ietf.org/html/rfc7946).

 ## Usage